ctp-archive/data-journalism/modules/liberating-data/_posts/2022-04-01-exercise-tracking-covid.md

 * What does each row of data observe?
 * For each row/observation, what fields are you capturing in each column?

-Use `methodology` sheet to keep notes describing how you're capturing your data.
+Use the `methodology` sheet to keep notes describing how you're capturing your data.
 List each of your fields and include a short description.
 You can also provide any other details of the decisions you make.

 ## Class discussion: How does it compare?